 How to Mount a Red Dot on a Rifle?

-April 15, 2024 3 min read
+August 13, 2024 3 min read

-Several questions you need to figure out when picking a mount to install a red dot on your rifle.
 What is your red dot footprint?
 What is your rifle mount rail?
 What is your rifle type?
 What is the cheek weld height?
 How many optics do you have?
 What is your personal viewing preference?

 This article may refer other websites or brands for clarification and instruction.